General Tips for Virtual Career Fairs

 After the Fair

 - Follow up.
 Send a thank-you email along with your resume; use the opportunity to reiterate how your background and skills match their needs.
 Consider using LinkedIn to connect with the contacts you made.
-See OCS tips for making connections for more advice on building and maintaining professional connections.
+See our tips for making connections for more advice on building and maintaining professional connections.

 - Reference someone you engaged with at the fair in the opening paragraph of your cover letter.
-For example, “After interacting with Jane Doe at the Diversity Opportunities Fair, I know my analytical and communication skills will be a good fit for the marketing Internship role at WGBH.”
+For example, “After interacting with Jane Doe at the Diversity Opportunities Fair, I know my analytical and communication skills will be a good fit for the marketing Internship role at GBH.”
 You do not need to know the contact extensively but be genuine in how you refer to him or her.

 - Maintain contact.
 Companies are busy doing what they do and may not get back to you right away.
 It’s okay to send a reminder if you haven’t heard anything in a few days.
 Better yet, find an article based on what you discussed during the fair, or related to the organization’s industry, and send that along with your email.
 It shows that you are genuinely interested in their work and actually paid attention.